 Total Time 5 hours 35 minutes

-Slow Cooker Bavarian Pork Sirloin gets extra-tender in the slow cooker and then you serve it with Sour Cream Gravy for a tasty low-carb dish.
+Bavarian Pork Sirloin gets extra-tender in the slow cooker and then you serve it with Sour Cream Gravy for a tasty main dish that's low in carbs and high in protein.

 Ingredients